StevenERodriguez/Projects/README.md

 # The Box Game
-Requirements: pygame must be pre-installed in order for this to run Installation instructions for pygame: https://www.pygame.org/wiki/GettingStarted
+Requirements: pygame must be pre-installed in order for this to run -Installation instructions for pygame: https://www.pygame.org/wiki/GettingStarted